-- Leupeptins can now be abundantly produced in E. coli - Single plasmid (A) system for the stable abundant (D) expression of leupeptins in in E. coli. - Leupeptin A production level is in excess of 70 mg/L in LB. - Co-expression of leupeptin pathway is able to produce more intact protein in E. coli - o Co-expression leup and degradation-sensitive - Leupephi A production in the production formentation (B) C. - Intellectual Property - Pending Patent - o Compositions, methods of manufacture and uses. - Heterologous production in E. coli - Engineering the pathway for leupeptin B, C production
+- Leupeptins can now be abundantly produced in E. coli - Single plasmid (A) system for the stable abundant (D) expression of leupeptins in in E. coli. - Leupeptin A production level is in excess of 70 mg/L in LB. - Co-expression of leupeptin pathway is able to produce more intact protein in E. coli - Co-expression leup and degradation-sensitive - Leupeptifient protototion/develorighting production fermentation (Eg) C. - Intellectual Property - Pending Patent - Compositions, methods of manufacture and uses. - Heterologous production in E. coli - Engineering the pathway for leupeptin B, C production